 Dr. Gilad has been the creator of a unique war game methodology and lists many Fortune 500 companies as his consulting clients, including such global market leaders as Shell, AstraZeneca, Sun, IBM, Dupont, Kellogg, Intel, BestFood, 3Com, Ericsson, Procter & Gamble, Johnson and Johnson, SAS, Blue Cross/Blue Shield, SBC, and Cadbury Schweppes, Pratt & Whitney, Nestle, ExxonMobil, Novartis and Roche.
 Business Week chose Gilad to teach its executives about CI and Fortune Magazine chose him to lead its CEO skills sessions on the subject.
 The American Management Association chose him to lecture to its Presidents’ division.
 His articles on CI appeared in all the major business journals, including Sloan Management Review, Business Horizons, Competitive Intelligence Magazine, CFO Magazine, The Pharmaceutical Executive, and The Conference Board.
 His article, “Strategy without intelligence, intelligence without strategy” (Business Strategy Series, vol. 12, issue 1, 2011), won an Excellence Award in 2012.

 Dr. Gilad founded the Academy of Competitive Intelligence in NJ in 1996.
 In 1999, he co-founded the Fuld-Gilad-Herring Academy of Competitive Intelligence together with Fuld & Co.

 For over 17 years Ben was consistently rated as one of the best teachers at Rutgers’ undergraduate management program.
 His love of teaching makes his CI seminars an experience no one ever forgets.

-Outside the marketing world, Mark in active on behalf of environmental organizations, is a master SCUBA diver, Boy Scout leader and avid cyclist.
+Outside the marketing world, Mark is active on behalf of environmental organizations and is a master SCUBA diver, Boy Scout leader and avid cyclist.